in his pajamas, Tony finished brushing his teeth, then slid into

 intense, caring love comparable to what a loving parent would feel for

 their child, but so much deeper.
-In an instant, Tony felt totally
+In an instant, Tony knew that he

 forgiven, as if each and every one of the memories that had just